-- Every Trustee director of the Corporate Trustee of the Trust - Any other independent fiduciary appointment (such as the Chair of the Investment Sub Committee) - Each member of the Atlas Executive Team. - Any other person who is also a member of any decision-making Sub-Committee of the Trustee. - Adviser conflicts.
+- Every Trustee director of the Corporate Trustee of the Trust - · Any other independent fiduciary appointment (such as the Chair of the Investment Sub Committee) - · Any other person who is also a member of any decision-making Sub-Committee of the Trustee. - · Adviser conflicts.